 What Is a Futures Contract?
+How It Works, Explained

 A futures contract is a standardized legal agreement between two parties to buy or sell a specific asset at a predetermined price on a specified future date.
-The buyer is obligated to purchase the asset and the seller is obligated to deliver it — or settle the difference in cash — at expiration, regardless of where the market price stands at that time.
+The buyer is obligated to purchase the asset and the seller is obligated to deliver it, or settle the difference in cash, at expiration, regardless of where the market price stands at that time.

 Every futures contract is defined by a standardized set of terms known as contract specifications.
 These are set by the exchange and cannot be negotiated between individual buyers and sellers.
 Understanding these components is essential before trading any futures contract.

-Underlying asset is what the contract is based on — a physical commodity such as crude oil, gold, or wheat, a financial instrument such as a government bond or currency, or a market index such as the S&P 500 or the Nasdaq.
+Underlying asset is what the contract is based on: a physical commodity such as crude oil, gold, or wheat, a financial instrument such as a government bond or currency, or a market index such as the S&P 500 or the Nasdaq.

 Contract size is the quantity of the underlying asset covered by one contract.
 Contract sizes are standardized by the exchange and vary significantly across different markets and asset classes.

 Expiration date is the date on which the contract expires and must be settled.
 Futures contracts are organized by expiration month.
 The contract with the nearest expiration date is known as the front-month contract and typically has the highest trading volume.
-Traders who want to maintain exposure beyond a contract's expiration without taking or making delivery may roll their position — closing the expiring contract and opening a new one in the next available expiration month.
+Traders who want to maintain exposure beyond a contract's expiration without taking or making delivery may roll their position by closing the expiring contract and opening a new one in the next available expiration month.

-Settlement method defines how the contract is resolved at expiration — either through physical delivery of the underlying asset or through cash settlement, where the difference between the contract price and the market price at expiration is paid in cash.
-Financial futures — including index futures — typically settle in cash.
+Settlement method defines how the contract is resolved at expiration, either through physical delivery of the underlying asset or through cash settlement, where the difference between the contract price and the market price at expiration is paid in cash.
+Financial futures, including index futures, typically settle in cash.
 Commodity futures may involve physical delivery, though most positions are closed before expiration.

 Tick size is the minimum price increment by which a futures contract can move.
 Each tick has a defined dollar value that determines the gain or loss per contract for each minimum price movement.